ridwansyah15/ESP32-Controlling-Lamp-Using-Bluetooth-Classic/README.md

 Follow this step on your Arduino IDE:
 * Copy and paste this link to your Arduino IDE preference: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json.
 * Go to the boards manager, search and download **esp32 by Espressif Systems**.
 * Go to tools menu and choose your board.
-In my project I use NodeMCU ESP-32S so I choose **NodeMCU-32S** in the board option.
+In this project I use NodeMCU ESP-32S so I choose **NodeMCU-32S** in the board option.
 * Then you ready to code.

 ## Project Schematic

 ## Reference
 Check out to my reference for this project: